bryantran04/Walmart_seating_challenge/README.md

   - Bigger groups should have higher priority
   - If you're by youself, it's easier to find a seat for you, since you don't want to be part of a group

+<p>I assume every input is valid, where the total number of people is less than or equal to 200</p>

 ### My algorithm

 1. Input reservation request